lightbend-labs/scala-logging/README.md

 ```

 The `LazyLogging` and `StrictLogging` traits from the `com.typesafe.scalalogging` package define the `logger` member as
 a lazy or strict value respectively.

+- Use `LazyLogging` if you are creating lots of objects with this trait repetitively.
+- Use `StrictLogging` pretty much by default, especially if the class is a singleton, or you know the log methods will always be invoked.

 In both cases the underlying SLF4J logger is named according to the class into which
 these traits are mixed:

 ```scala